 The Next Chapter

-The Next Chapter is a free social support and educational program to help widows and widowers adjust to the loss of their spouse through monthly activities.
+The Next Chapter is a free social support and educational program, helping widows and widowers adjust to the loss of their loved one through monthly activities.
 You are invited to join others who are on the same page as you, to begin a new chapter in your life story.
-Call Sarah with Tooele County Aging Services at 435-277-2456 for more details.
+For details or to ask questions, please call Sarah with Tooele County Aging Services at 435-277-2420.

 Sons of Utah Pioneers

 Anyone interested in the history of Tooele City, Tooele County or Utah pioneers, we need you.
 We have a potluck dinner meeting on the first Thursday of the month starting at 6:30 p.m.
 The Pioneer Museum is open Tuesday 10 a.m. to 1 p.m., Friday and Saturday 10 a.m. to 4 p.m., Memorial Day to Labor Day.
 For more information about the Sons of Utah Pioneers, contact Howard Yerke, Membership Chairman, 435-841-9718 or firstname.lastname@example.org.